This post originally appeared on VICE UK.

 "This is the elephant in the room," said Keron Fletcher, a retired consultant psychiatrist with 17 years of experience of working with ex-forces with addictions.
 "This is the biggest mental health problem among serving and former personnel, but there's an appalling lack of support."

-In 2014, a government report found that some 350 service charities offering a wide range of welfare support or psychological intervention raised a combined annual income of £400 million.
-Tom Harrison House, which runs on a shoestring, says it is the only charity running a residential rehabilitation programme exclusively for veterans and reservists with drug or alcohol problems – though many others support clients in the often exhausting task of navigating over-stretched civilian addiction services.
+In 2014, a government report found that some 350 service charities offering a wide range of welfare support or psychological intervention raised a combined annual income of £400 million [$600 million].
+Tom Harrison House, which runs on a shoestring, says it is the only charity running a residential rehabilitation program exclusively for veterans and reservists with drug or alcohol problems—though many others support clients in the often exhausting task of navigating over-stretched civilian addiction services.

 "They said: 'We didn't want to break down in front of people because, if we did, that would be disloyal to people who were still serving,'" she said.
 "There's a group of men who are just so fearful around civilians that the only place in which they'll do it is with other veterans."